lool3/Simple-Dice-game/README.md

 # Simple-Dice-game
 ### A simple dice game made with python.

+## THIS PROJECT IS ARCHIVED/ABANDONED.
+I WILL NO LONGER BE MAINTAINING OR UPDATING THIS PROJECT AS OF 22/06/2022. ##

 I made most of this while in school, and later forked it to repl.it and now, I'm finally moving my projects to github.

 At school, we were all given the task to create a simple dice game that requires the player to sign in.